pjones/xmonad-test/README.md

   * `nix-hs-build`: Uses `nix-hs-shell` and `hsbuild` to build a Haskell project

+  * `nix-hs-multi-build`: Uses `nix-hs-shell` and `hsbuild` to build a Haskell project once for each defined compiler version

 ### Options

 The `nix-hs-shell` and `nix-hs-build` utilities can be given an argument to select the appropriate version of GHC.
 For example:

     nix-hs-build --argstr compiler ghc784

+Additionally, profiling can be enabled by using `--argstr`:

+    nix-hs-build --argstr profiling true

 ### Nix Expressions